Careers in regional South Australia

 Clinical student placements

-Country Health SA encourages students to consider clinical placements in rural and remote locations.
+Our regional local health networks encourage students to consider clinical placements in rural and remote locations.
 We can offer a wide range of experiences that differ from those offered in metropolitan settings.
 Rural and remote placements give students a chance to experience life in country communities while gaining an understanding of different health care models and specific health care needs of rural and remote populations.

 Buddy up matches new employees with an experienced staff member (a buddy) to help them settle and feel comfortable in their new work environment.
 It provides the new employee with a buddy as a point of contact for general enquiries on day-to-day operational matters such as, locating facilities, using information systems, navigating the HUB, locating relevant policies and procedures etc.